Frequently Asked Questions

 Can a woman under 45 have a breast scan performed?

-Absolutely!
-This is a really good idea, as mammograms are not usually performed between the ages of 20-45 because the breast tissue is too dense for the mammogram to be efficiently assessed before the menopause.
+Of course.
+This is a really good idea, as mammograms are not usually performed between the ages of 20-49 because the breast tissue is too dense for the mammogram to be efficiently assessed before the menopause.

 Can thermography be used on children?

-Yes!
-It’s very simple and the procedure is extremely child-friendly.
-Children can be just as irritable as adults who are suffering with unexplained pain that you cannot see.
+So although completely safe for children, the results can be misleading because they are growing.
 It is a perfectly safe screening procedure and it is always carried out with parents present.

 Can it be used even though I know what I have got wrong with me?